-120 We use multiple temperature and TC datasets to characterise historical trends and the relationships between TC intensity and thermal structure.
-Temperature data are compared across radiosonde soundings and two reanalysis datasets and related to two historical TC datasets.
+- We use multiple temperature and TC datasets to characterise historical trends and the relationships between TC intensity and - 130 thermal structure.
+Temperature data are compared across radiosonde soundings and two reanalysis datasets and related to two - 131 historical TC datasets.

-Global radiosonde data are obtained from the Radiosonde Observation Correction Using Reanalyses (RAOBCORE) v1.5.1,

-- 125 available on a 10° × 5° grid, 16 pressure levels and twice daily (Haimberger, 2007; Haimberger et al., 2012).
-RAOBCORE was developed to be suitable for climate applications and was created by applying a time-series homogenization to the Integrated Global Radiosonde Archive (IGRA; Durre et al., 2006).
-This procedure uses temperature differences between radiosonde observations and background forecasts from the European Centre for Medium-Range Weather Forecasts (ECMWF) Re-Analysis (ERA-40, Uppala et al., 2005) to correct discontinuities tied to observing system changes and - 130 remove persistent biases.
+- Global radiosonde data are obtained from the Radiosonde Observation Correction Using Reanalyses (RAOBCORE) v1.5.1, available on a 10° × 5° grid, 16 pressure levels, and twice daily (Haimberger, 2007; Haimberger et al., 2012).
+RAOBCORE - was developed to be suitable for climate applications and was created by applying a time-series homogenization to the - 136 Integrated Global Radiosonde Archive (IGRA; Durre et al., 2006).
+This procedure uses temperature differences between - megrated stoom radiosonae from te (rotal, Baire et al., 2000).
+This procedure uses temperature differences between - 137 radiosonde observations and background forecasts from the European Centre for Medium-Range Weather Forecasts - 138 (ECMWF) Re-Analysis (ERA-40, Uppala et al., 2005) to correct discontinuities tied to observing system changes and remove persistent biases.
 These corrections are particularly important for lower stratospheric temperatures where measurements are susceptible to radiation errors (Sherwood et al., 2005).
 Haimburger et al. (2008) showed that RAOBCORE compares favourably with satellite-derived estimates of temperature trends in the upper troposphere and lower stratosphere consistent with theoretical and model expectations.
-Sounding profiles are sufficiently numerous to characterise the thermal structure from the 925 hPa level up to 50 hPa.
-While sounding locations in TC genesis regions are sparse, their spatial - 135 representativeness for temperature scales with the large radius of deformation at low latitudes.
+Sounding profiles are sufficiently numerous to characterise the thermal structure from the 925-hPa level up to 50 hPa.
+While sounding locations in TC genesis regions are sparse, their spatial representativeness for temperature scales with the large radius of deformation at low latitudes.
 In addition, we only use stations that have at least 70 % complete records over the period 1981 to 2017 and do not contain breakpoints.
-Breakpoints are detected following the methodology described in Prein and Heymsfield (2020).
-Briefly, four different breakpoint detection algorithms are applied and time series for which more than two algorithms identified a breaking point in the same year were excluded.
+Breakpoints are detected following the methods described in Prein and Heymsfield (2020).
+Briefly, four different breakpoint detection algorithms are applied and time series for which more than two algorithms identified a breakpoint in the same year were excluded.

 The two reanalysis datasets analysed here, both produced by the ECMWF, are the Interim reanalysis (ERA-I; Dee et al., 2011; accessed from European Centre for Medium-Range Weather Forecasts, 2009) and the more recent ERA5 (Hersbach et al., 2020; accessed from European Centre for Medium-Range Weather Forecasts, 2019).
-These reanalyses differ in important ways that may affect trends in the vertical temperature profile, including horizontal and vertical grid spacing, model physics,

-145 data assimilation technique, and the data sources assimilated.
+These reanalyses differ in important ways that may affect trends in near-surface temperatures and upper-level stratification, including horizontal and vertical grid spacing, model physics, data assimilation technique, and the data sources assimilated.
 The horizontal grid spacings are 79 km/TL255 (ERA-I) and 31 km/TL639 (ERA5), and the numbers of vertical levels and vertical extent are 60 levels up to 10 hPa for ERA-I and 137 levels up to 1 hPa for ERA5.